DatabaseTirzepatide

 Tirzepatide

 FDA approved as Mounjaro for type 2 diabetes (May 2022; first-in-class designation).
-FDA approved as Zepbound for chronic weight management (November 2023) and moderate-to-severe obstructive sleep apnea in adults with obesity (December 2024 -- first medication ever approved for OSA).
+FDA approved as Zepbound for chronic weight management (November 2023) and moderate-to-severe obstructive sleep apnea in adults with obesity (December 2024: first medication ever approved for OSA).
 Mounjaro approved for pediatric T2D (ages 10+) based on SURPASS-PEDS (September 2025).
-SURPASS-CVOT (NEJM December 2025): noninferior to dulaglutide for MACE in T2D with ASCVD; data submitted to FDA.
+SURPASS-CVOT (NEJM December 2025): noninferior to dulaglutide for MACE in T2D with ASCVD; data submitted to FDA for label expansion.
 SURMOUNT-MMO ongoing (obesity morbidity/mortality).
-WADA: prohibited in sport.
+WADA: on the 2026 monitoring program (not currently prohibited).
+Status subject to annual review.

 For research and educational purposes only · Not medical advice · Consult a qualified physician before any human use